aneldev/dyna-disk-memory/README.inprogress.md

 ## When can we get a disk error

 Only when something is wrong with your disk!
 Is not a case to get an error because of a folders trouble or something like this!
 Under the hood, the folders and the files have small names that consistent only from numbers.
-So it is impossible to have problem with folders.
+So it is impossible to have system problem with folders.

 The only error you can expect is on `get()` if the key doesn't exist.

 # It is tested!

-Run `npm run test-only` and see how it works to your system,
+Run `npm run test-only` and see how it works to your system.

 # For geeks